Collier's: 19th century

-Collier's only son, Robert J. Collier, became a full partner in 1898.
+20th century

 By 1904, the magazine was known as Collier's: The National Weekly.
 Peter Collier died in 1909.
 When Robert Collier died in 1918, he left a will that turned the magazine over to three of his friends, Samuel Dunn, Harry Payne Whitney and Francis Patrick Garvan.

 Robert J. Collier won a lawsuit against Postum Cereal Company and was awarded $50,000 in damages, but in 1912 an appeals court then handed down a majority decision that Postum deserved a new trial.
 The Postum Company believed that Collier's weekly used magazine coverage to attack their company's products in retaliation for not advertising in Collier's after Collier's wrote against a Grape-Nuts's claim that it was an "A Food for Brain and Nerves."
 Postum then bought advertising pages in major newspapers in retaliation.

 The magazine was sold in 1919 to the Crowell Publishing Company, which in 1939 was renamed as Crowell-Collier Publishing Company.

-In 1924, Crowell moved the printing operations from New York to Springfield, Ohio, but kept the editorial and business departments in New York.
+In 1924, Crowell moved the printing operations from New York City to Springfield, Ohio, but kept the editorial and business departments in New York City.
 Reasons given for moving print operations included conditions imposed by unions in the printing trade, expansion of the Gansevoort Market into the property occupied by the Collier plant, and "excessive postage involved in mailing from a seaboard city under wartime postal rates.
 After 1924, printing of the magazine was done at the Crowell-Collier printing plant on West High Street in Springfield, Ohio.
 The factory complex, much of which is no longer standing (finally razed in 2020), was built between 1899 and 1946, and incorporated seven buildings that together had more than 846000 sqft—20 acre—of floor space.